jelmii/jelmii.github.io/_docs/assets.md

 ---
 layout: doc
 title: Capital
-subtitle: This is article was write by Investopedia
+subtitle: This is article was writing by Investopedia
-author:
+author: a
 tags: featured
 ---